francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference including uncertainty estimates without instantiating and training a neural network.
 These NNGPs have been found to outperform simple finite SGD-trained fully connected networks at finite width [[2]](#2).
-For convolutional networks, however, the performance of NNGPs drops compared to their finite width counterparts, seemingly because useful inductive biases such translation equivariance seem to be washed away in the limit [[4]](#4).
+For convolutional networks (CNNs), however, the performance of NNGPs drops compared to their finite width counterparts, as useful inductive biases of CNNs such translation equivariance seem to be washed away in the limit [[4]](#4).

 In the next post of this series on the infinite-width limits of DNNs, we will look at what happens during training.